happykhan/microreact-cookbook/docs/index.md

 ![Showcase image](./showcase.png)

-Here are figures from a Microreact project based on data from Dudas et al. (2017)[^1].
+Here are figures from a [Microreact](https://microreact.org/) project based on data from Dudas et al. (2017)[^1].
 You can view the interactive dashboard at [https://microreact.org/project/west-african-ebola-epidemic](https://microreact.org/project/west-african-ebola-epidemic)

 * All examples here use the publicly available version of Microreact at [microreact.org](https://microreact.org/)
 * For detailed description of specific features in Microreact, [please read the manual](https://docs.microreact.org/)
-* If you have feedback and questions about microreact, please see the [contact instructions here](https://docs.microreact.org/feedback/contact)
+* If you have feedback and questions about Microreact, please see the [contact instructions here](https://docs.microreact.org/feedback/contact)

 !!! tip
     Microreact can be installed behind your firewall to enable you to visualise sensitive data safely.